mtnpham/health-analysis-projects/README.md

 # health-analysis-projects
-Personal projects related to healthcare data analysis
+In this repository are projects related to healthcare data analysis using MySQL and SAS.
+Raw data are sourced from the Framingham Heart Study and Medicare Claims synthetic data from CMS.